rati-ecosystem/rati-protocol/03-metadata-standard.md

     },
     "description": {
       "type": "string",
-      "description": "A narrative describing the asset’s origins, purpose, and role within the ecosystem."
+      "description": "A narrative describing the asset's origins, purpose, and role within the ecosystem."
     },
     "media": {
       "type": "object",